 - That Class A title game.
 Woof!
 Holy cow was this one of the best titles game this brain can remember.
 It will, obviously, be remembered for Ty Griggs’ steal and layup that broke a tie with 3.3 seconds left.
 But, mercy that fourth quarter was as good as it gets: players making shots, coaches changing defenses and players making plays.
 Just glorious to watch.

 - The beauty and pace of Johnson-Brock.
 Here is the thing I keep thinking after watching Johnson-Brock play with pace and tempo and grace in the D-2 final: Falls City Sacred Heart with Tyler Witt must be pretty stinking good.
-The Eagles were great in the win over Osmond en route to a football basketball double.
-The Irish best J-B three times and without Witt in the semis (he suffered an injury in a first round win over Blue Hill) they escaped 48-45.
-The top form teams in D-2 could have played with all of do D and most of C this year.
+The Eagles were great in the win over Osmond en route to a football-basketball double.
+The Irish beat J-B three times and without Witt in the semis (he suffered an injury in a first round win over Blue Hill) they escaped 48-45.
+The top four teams in D-2 could have played with all of do D and most of C this year.

 - Speaking of playing up.
 Class C-2 champion BRLD (Bancroft-Rosalie/Lyons-Decatur if you are scoring at home) makes the clear case for fewer classifications this year after beating Yutan for the title.
 They also beat both C-1 finalists (Auburn and North Bend Central).
 They also defeated D-1 champ Humphrey/Lindsay Holy Family.
 A great team that navigated a difficult schedule.
 All five starters are back including do-everything guard Lucas Vogt.

 - Charlie.
 Stinking.
 Easley.
 I probably said too much about Charlie Easley on Twitter already.
 It was worth it.
 Saw him last year, loved him.
 Saw him a couple more times this year, loved him.
-Same him at state.
-Everything was confirmed Scored 65 points in three tournament games, but he meant so much more than that to Pius.
-His steal, at the end of the title game while Roncalli was trying to roll the ball in, a perfect picture of the kind of player his is.
+Same at state.
+Everything was confirmed when he scored 65 points in three tournament games, but he meant so much more than that to Pius.
+His steal, at the end of the title game while Roncalli was trying to roll the ball in, a perfect picture of the kind of player he is.

 - Meeting Dacey Nelson.
-When you take aspiring girls basketball players to the state tournament — even the boys version — when they meet someone they enjoyed watching the week before it’s pretty cool.
+When you take aspiring girls basketball players to the state tournament — even the boys version — and they meet someone they enjoyed watching the week before it’s pretty cool.
 Last week we profiled the Oakland-Craig star and the Knights journey.
-It’s still worth reading, especially as Senator Ben Sasse’s great Facebook piece show up ok some of your memories.
+It’s still worth reading, especially as Senator Ben Sasse’s great Facebook piece shows up on some of your memories.

 Shot clock talk

 Why?
 The NFHS rules.
-The NSAA has a bylaw that state they will always abide by MFHS rules.
+The NSAA has a bylaw that states they will always abide by NFHS rules.
 Getting past that initial rule will be the biggest hurdle.
 And that would need to happen — or the NFHS would need to pass the shot clock — before anything really changed.

 A last take?
 Let’s enjoy high school basketball for the great game that it is.